 Access to quality healthcare is limited due to a lack of infrastructure.
 Pakistan is host to the world’s second-largest number of refugees.
 Its location next to Afghanistan and the ongoing conflict there means some 1.4 million refugees have been registered in Pakistan.
 Many more are living undocumented, but all are in need of aid support so that they may live safely.

-As a Pakistan charity, many people depend on ILM UK to elevate them out of desperation and need.
+Many people depend on ILM UK to elevate them out of desperation and need.
 Please donate to our appeal so we can continue our essential work.